SelmanB/Genoob/README.md

 # Genoob
 Genetic Algorithm workplace for the "noober" BOUN Hashcode team

-Library books on "Computational Intelligence" provide plenty of information on the algorithm and its alternatives
+Library books on "Computational Intelligence" provide plenty of information on the algorithm and its alternatives.
+This also looks useful: http://www.obitko.com/tutorials/genetic-algorithms/index.php

 Initial proposition for the software architecture is as follows: